Types of Parenting Styles Explained by an Expert - Baby Chick

 Father scolding his daughter in front of the school

 People are often confused about the difference between the authoritative vs. authoritarian types of parenting styles.
-This is partly because of the similarity of the names; however, they are pretty different.
-Both have a high level of demand, but the difference is how much affection or nurturing the parent provides.
+This is partly due to the similarity of the names; however, they are quite different.
+Both have a high level of demand, but the difference lies in the amount of affection or nurturing the parent provides.
 Authoritarian parents are demanding and unresponsive.4 Some key ways they parent include:8,9,10

 • Being quite restrictive and controlling

-• They focus heavily on punishment and consequences; this can include corporal punishment like spanking and yelling.
+• They focus heavily on punishment and consequences, which can include corporal punishment, such as spanking and yelling.

-• Limits, boundaries, rules, and expectations are generally delivered without explanations, support, or feedback.
+• Limits, boundaries, rules, and expectations are typically communicated without explanation, support, or feedback.

-• They are less likely to take the child’s opinions, views, etc., into consideration when making decisions.
+• They are less likely to consider the child’s opinions, views, and other factors when making decisions.

 • Children of authoritarian parents may not be as socially competent or independent (compared to those whose parents follow other styles) because they are told what to do rather than supported to understand why or learn how to problem solve or make choices for themselves.
 They also tend to have lower self-esteem, poor mood, and well-being.